jhipster/jhipster-sample-app/README.md

 Unit tests are run by [Jest][].
 They're located in [src/test/javascript/](src/test/javascript/) and can be run with:

 ```
-npm test
+./npmw test
 ```

 UI end-to-end tests are powered by [Cypress][].
-They're located in [src/test/javascript/cypress](src/test/javascript/cypress) and can be run by starting Spring Boot in one terminal (`./mvnw spring-boot:run`) and running the tests (`npm run e2e`) in a second one.
+They're located in [src/test/javascript/cypress](src/test/javascript/cypress) and can be run by starting Spring Boot in one terminal (`./mvnw spring-boot:run`) and running the tests (`./npmw run e2e`) in a second one.

 #### Lighthouse audits

-You can execute automated [lighthouse audits][https://developers.google.com/web/tools/lighthouse/] with [cypress audits][https://github.com/mfrachet/cypress-audit] by running `npm run e2e:cypress:audits`.
+You can execute automated [Lighthouse audits](https://developers.google.com/web/tools/lighthouse/) with [cypress-audit](https://github.com/mfrachet/cypress-audit) by running `./npmw run e2e:cypress:audits`.
 You should only run the audits when your application is packaged with the production profile.
 The lighthouse report is created in `target/cypress/lhreport.html`